Contact Health Promotion

 Building a balanced plate Accordion Closed

-- Fruits and vegetables lower a person’s risk of developing chronic diseases later in life by providing essential vitamins, minerals, and fiber.
+- Fruits and vegetables can keep us feeling healthy and happy.
 Aim for 5 servings per day, eat a variety of colors, and choose seasonal produce at the store.

 - Find simple ways to increase your fruit and vegetable intake in little amounts throughout the day, such as pre-chopping your fruits and vegetables when you first get home from the store, throwing your favorite vegetables into eggs at breakfast time, grabbing whole fruits for a quick snack, and stocking up on frozen vegetables for a quick side dish with dinner.